vishvAsa/kAvyam/laxaNam/bhAvaH.md

   - Understood as having an internal (psychophysiological) and an external (physical) aspect to them.
 The सात्त्विकभावs have a dual nature, of अनुभाव (tear flow) and  व्यभिचारिभाव.

 ## Communication of bhāva-s
-- Highly efficient communication of an enduring mental state (to a person maintaining aesthetic distance) transforms it into its aesthetic counterpart - its ‘rasa’.
-  - भरत-रस-सूत्रम् - विभावानुभाव-व्यभिचारि-संयोगाद् रसनिष्पत्तिः।
-  - दण्डी काव्यादर्शे - "रतिः शृङ्गारतां गता रूपबाहुल्ययोगेन"।
+- Real life situations
   - Can infer real-life mental states (sthāyibhāva-s) by accessing information about their antecedent stimuli (kāraṇa-s) (+ transient sahakāri-kāraṇas) and consequent responses (kārya-s).
+  - sthāyibhāva itself cannot be directly communicated (in the sense that the corresponding emotion arises in the recipient).
+It can only be inferred.
-Inferred mental state is strongly tied to the character.
-Can trouble the viewer (if not detached).
+  - Inferred mental state is strongly tied to the person involved.
-- Mental states (sthāyibhāva-s) of literary characters are imitated in an actor/ presented in a script.
-They are then inferred by the audience from vibhāva (+ vyabhicāri-bhāva) and anubhāva. vibhāva, anubhāva and bhāva-s here are impersonal, generalized versions of their real world counterparts.
-Produce aesthetic delight (rasa) in the viewer.
+  - Can trouble the viewer (if not detached).
+- Within a poetic work
   - vibhāva corresponds to kāraṇa.
 Includes such things as season, time of the day etc..
-So, some of it is communicated via poetry/ storyline.
   - anubhāva corresponds to kārya.
 It includes actions such as crying and laughter.
+It is oft communicated via (possibly imagined) acting.
+  - vyabhicāribhāvas are communicated via their anubhāvas.
+  - vibhāva corresponds to kāraṇa.
+Includes such things as season, time of the day etc..
+  - anubhāva corresponds to kārya.
+It includes actions such as crying and laughter.
 It is oft communicated via acting.
   - vyabhicāribhāvas are communicated via their anubhāvas.
-- sthāyibhāva itself cannot be directly communicated (in the sense that the corresponding emotion arises in the recipient).
-It can only be inferred.
+  - sthāyibhāva is located within the character.

 ### Mode of inference
 - People like abhinavagupta claim that the inference here is different from the real-world counterpart, and call it ‘dhvani’ aka 'implicature'.